swo/stats-book/stats.md

 dichotomized: you get some number of cases in which one is taller and some number of cases in which the other is taller.

+Better to say that we're sampling from any distribution that has zero median.
+You could even say you're sampling from *all* distributions.
+That's confusing, mathematically, because there are infinitely many distributions, and it's not obvious how you should sample from that functional space, but it works out, because all those distributions will have the same distribution of pluses and minuses.

 This is now just a binomial test.

 ## Rank test (Mann-Whitney *U*)

 Assume that the *ranks* of the differences are meaningful.

+Now you're sampling from any distribution that is symmetric about zero.
+That means it has zero median also.

 ## Fisher's weird sum test